-As at December 31, 2016, our consolidated cash and cash equivalents were \$126.1 million, compared to \$102.5 million at December 31, 2015.
-Our total liquidity, which consists of cash, cash equivalents and undrawn credit facilities, was \$369.8 million as at December 31, 2016, compared to \$232.5 million as at December 31, 2015.
-The increase in total consolidated liquidity was primarily due to proceeds of \$355.3 million from our sale-leaseback financing transactions in February 2016 and July 2016 relating to the Creole Spirit and Oak Spirit, respectively, proceeds from the issuance of our Series A Preferred Units in October 2016 and the issuance of our NOK bonds net of buyback, in October 2016, and reduced quarterly distributions in 2016.
+As at December 31, 2017, our consolidated cash and cash equivalents were \$244.2 million, compared to \$126.1 million at December 31, 2016.
+Our total liquidity, which consists of cash, cash equivalents and undrawn credit facilities, was \$433.6 million as at December 31, 2017, compared to \$369.8 million as at December 31, 2016.
+The increase in total consolidated liquidity was primarily due to proceeds from our NOK bond issuance in January 2017, proceeds from our sale-leaseback transactions completed during 2017, the issuance of our Series B Preferred Units in October 2017, and dividends and return of capital received from our equity-accounted joint ventures.
+These cash proceeds were partially offset by the repayment of NOK bonds in May 2017; funding of our committed projects, including advances and capital contributions in the Bahrain LNG Joint Venture, Yamal LNG Joint Venture and the Pan Union Joint Venture; and an equity contribution into the Teekay LNG-Marubeni Joint Venture upon completion of its debt refinancing in 2017.